LiemDQ/LiemDQ.github.io/content/posts/h2_catalysis.md

 [^14]: Important note: standardization *is not equivalent to* modularization.
 The potential economic benefits of the latter are, in my opinion, much more dubious.

 [^15]: Historically, the DOE is rather infamous for setting completely unrealistic performance targets in their green hydrogen research programs.

+[^16]: I also think the way they propose deploying the "panels" would be impractical, although I suppose at this juncture this is mostly nitpicking.